Lihat Artikel Lainnya

 InventoryManagement

 • Is inventory holding cost fixed or variable?
-Inventory holding costs can be both fixed and variable, depending on the specific components involved.
-Fixed costs include expenses that remain constant regardless of the inventory level, such as warehouse rent and insurance premiums.
-In contrast, variable costs fluctuate with the amount of inventory held, including utilities, depreciation, and costs associated with handling or managing the inventory.
-Understanding this distinction is crucial for businesses to effectively manage their holding costs and optimize inventory levels.
+Inventory holding costs can be fixed or variable.
+Fixed costs, like warehouse rent and insurance, remain constant regardless of inventory size.
+Variable costs, such as utilities, depreciation, and handling, change with inventory levels.
+Recognizing this helps businesses manage holding costs and optimize inventory efficiently.

 Azriel Sharon